Hierarchically discriminating Haar-randomness in quantum states from a black-box device: Haar meets Dirichlet

-The result in~\Cref{le.dirichlet} allows us to describe the expectation value with respect to an observable $\Obs$ of a set of random quantum states as a random variable with the Dirichlet as its underlying distribution.
-In the remainder of the paper, we consider $\Obs$ a positive semi-definite Hermitian observable. \begin{theorem} Let $\ket\psi$ be random states drawn from the Haar-random distribution.
-Let $\Obs$ be an observable, with $G$ distinct eigenvalues $\blambda = (\lambda_1, \lambda_2, \ldots, \lambda_G), \lambda_i \geq 0$, and multiplicities $\bmult = (m_1, m_2, \ldots, m_G)$.
+Using this interpretation of Haar-random states, \Cref{le.dirichlet} allows us to analytically compute the expectation value of a Haar-random ensemble of states with respect to an observable $\Obs$.
+For the sake of simplicity, in the remainder of the paper, we consider $\Obs$ a positive semi-definite Hermitian observable. \begin{theorem} Let $\ket\psi$ be a random state drawn from the Haar-random distribution.
+Let $\Obs$ be an observable, with $G$ distinct eigenvalues $\blambda = (\lambda_1, \lambda_2, \ldots, \lambda_G), \lambda_i \geq 0$, and algebraic multiplicities $\bmult = (m_1, m_2, \ldots, m_G)$.
 Then, the expectation value is a random variable

-where $\bm x$ is a random variable ${\bm x} \sim \Dirichlet[\bmult / 2]$. \end{theorem} Since the states $\ket\psi$ are by assumption Haar-random, we can express them in any basis, in particular in the one that diagonalizes $\Obs$.
-Then, we apply~\Cref{le.dirichlet} in the diagonal basis, yielding the results in the theorem.
-The Dirichlet parameters $\bm m$ are a consequence of the aggregation properties of the Dirichlet distribution.
-A detailed proof can be found in~\Cref{app.dirichlet} for a proof.
+where $\bm x$ is a random variable ${\bm x} \sim \Dirichlet[\bmult]$. \end{theorem} To show this, it suffices to observe that the Dirichlet-based description from \Cref{le.dirichlet} holds in any basis, in particular in the one that diagonalizes $\Obs$.
+Aggregation properties of coordinates of Dirichlet-random variables suffice for this description.
+A detailed proof can be found in \Cref{app.dirichlet}.